Job Handlers

 Job Handler Signature

-A job handler receives two arguments: the job payload and an AbortSignal.
+A job handler receives three arguments: the job payload, an AbortSignal, and a JobContext.